Transmission

 Vaccinations

-- You are HIV positive.
+- If you are HIV positive.

-- You are a man who has sex with men.
+- If you are a man who has sex with men.

-- You identify as transgender and/or non-binary.
+- If you identify as transgender and/or non-binary.

 Where to Get Vaccinated